rudreshveerappaji/Ivy-patient-help/README.md

 ```

-2. Configure a .env file in the code directory under config folder with all the necessary environment variables (replace the your values)
+2. Configure a .env file in the code directory under config folder with all the necessary environment variables (replace with your values)
 ```
 BOT_EMAIL = 'Bot Email'
 BOT_TOKEN = 'Bot Token'